 Key benefits of PPE:

-- Reduces risk of injuries, illnesses, and fatalities
+- Helps prevent injuries, illnesses, and fatalities

 Important Note:

-In the Hierarchy of Controls, PPE is the last line of defence.
+In the hierarchy of controls, PPE is the last line of defence.
 It is used when hazards cannot be eliminated or controlled through engineering or administrative measures.

 Why PPE Matters More Than Ever